 Subsequent lowering of the action will slightly decrease the tension on the truss, producing a little more relief, so check again after action adjustments.

-The following method of setting nut action is not affected by the saddle height.
-(It can also be used to prevent back buzz on acoustic guitars.)
+This second method of setting nut action is not affected by the saddle height, and is used by those who prefer higher nut action, and to prevent back buzz on acoustic guitars.

 To set the nut height, press the string down at the 2nd fret, then observe the height of the string over the first fret.
-The gap should be very tiny – just enough so that the string will not vibrate against the fret.
+The gap should be enough so that the string will not vibrate against the first fret.
 File the nut slots to achieve this height.
 If the nut action is already at least that low, then proceed to saddle adjustment.
+Otherwise, if there is much gap over the 1st fret, then file the fret slot until the gap is tiny, or to your preferred height.

 Be sure to file the nut slots with a downward angle, so the string is held firmly to the slot, otherwise buzzing will result.
 I file at a straight angle a bit less than the headstock angle, and then round it in the back, to become parallel to the headstock.

 Nut slot files are a must for professionals, but they’re quite expensive for a player to be used on just a few instruments.
-I started out decades ago on my first $20 Mexican guitar with an old paring knife and a razor blade, but you can do much better than that!
+I started out decades ago on my first $20 Mexican guitar with an old paring knife, razor blade, and sandpaper, but you can do much better than that!
 See Tools, Tips, and Tricks.

 Saddle String height and compensation